loredanacirstea/remix-yulp-plugin/README.md

 # Remix plugin for Yul+

-In-work plugin for [Remix IDE](http://remix.ethereum.org) for compiling and deploying Yul+ smart contracts.
+In-work plugin for [Remix IDE](http://remix-alpha.ethereum.org) for compiling and deploying Yul+ smart contracts.

 ## Use

 Start client (see Development).
-Connect to a local plugin, on Remix (has to be on http):
+Connect to a local plugin, on Remix:

+- works on http://remix-alpha.ethereum.org - Remix alpha version, on http
 - name the plugin: `yulp`
 - url: `http://localhost:8080`
 - location: `Side Panel`